T-araVLN: Translator for Agricultural Robotic Agents on Vision-and-Language Navigation: Methodology

+\item \textbf{Inessential Removal (IR).} Delete all the inessential words which have no direct connection to navigation, such as “good morning”.

+\item \textbf{Errors Revision (ER).} Revise all the speaking errors, such as “left rotate to face it... no, right rotate” should be revised to “right rotate to face it”.

+\item \textbf{High-Low Separation (HL).} Distinguish between the high-level introduction (if present) and the low-level orders, then clearly separate them using an explicit delimiter phrase, such as “you need to navigate to the water station to get some water so that we can water plants. right rotate to...” can be revised to “your task is to navigate to the water station.
+To achieve this task, you need to right rotate to...”.

+\item \textbf{Representational Rotation (RR).} Polish the end condition for rotation (if present) from abstract description to representational description, such as “left rotate to face the green sprayer” can be revised to “keep left rotating to face the green sprayer until it is in your horizontal center”.

+\item \textbf{Representational Movement (RM).} Polish the end condition for moving forward (if present) from abstract description to representational description, such as “stop when you reach the blue tractor” can be revised to “stop when you are very close to the blue tractor, at that time it should occupy all your camera view”. \end{enumerate} We package all the translation principles into the system prompt template, defined as:

-where $K \in \{1, \dots, 5\}$. $p_{\text{description}}$ denotes the task description. $p_{\text{format}}$ denotes the format restriction on input and output. $\{p_1, \dots, p_5\}$ denote the five translation principles: Inessential Removal, Errors Revision, High-Low Separation, Representational Rotation, and Representational Movement, discussed in detail in Figure \ref{fig:method}.
-Meanwhile, we design every $p_i$ in one-shot format with one example denoted as $e_i$.
-After being translated, $W'$ is easier than $W$ to understand for the downstream VLN decision-making model.
+where $\tau_{\text{base}}$ is the basic description. $\tau_{\text{fmt}}$ is the format restriction on input and output. $\oplus$ is the semantic concatenation.
+After translation, $W'$ is easier than $W$ for the downstream decision-maker to understand.

-\subsubsection{Base Model}
+\subsection{Base Model}

-We follow the architecture of AgriVLN \cite{arXiv:AgriVLN} as our base model, denoted as $\mathcal{D}$, in which the module of $\mathcal{T}$ is integrated between the layer of instruction input and the module of Subtask List.
-At each time step $t$, $\mathcal{D}$ attempts understanding both translated instruction $W'$ and camera image $I_t$, to select the best low-level action $\hat{a_t}$ for navigation, defined as:
+We follow the architecture of AgriVLN \cite{arXiv:AgriVLN} as our base model, in which we integrate the instruction translator module as a linguistic preprocessing layer, then we prompt a Vision-Language Model (VLM) in an end-to-end paradigm to build the decision-maker, denoted as $\mathcal{D}\,(\,\cdot\,)$.
+At each time step $t$, $\mathcal{D}\,(\,\cdot\,)$ takes the translated instruction $W'$ as the linguistic input and the camera image $I_t$ as the visual input, to predict the most appropriate low-level action $\hat{a_t}$, defined as: